elastest/elastest-device-emulator-service/docs/index.md

 # How to run
 * Run EDS using docker-compose: This method allows docker to setup containers and connect them in a custom network named **elastest_elastest**.
-In order to run the docker-compose file at first we need to create the custom network and All the IPEs register after 10 seconds with FrontEnd.
+In order to run the docker-compose file at first we need to create the custom network.
+All the sensors register after 10 seconds with FrontEnd.

 Create custom network: